-Updated contact information for the district and open enrollment charter school foster care liaisons is now located in the Ask Texas Education Directory (AskTED), available online at:
+- Updated contact information for the district and open enrollment charter school foster care liaisons is now located in the Ask Texas Education Directory (AskTED). - If the school district liaison information cannot be located on the AskTED system, please reference TEA AskTED guidance. - Other resources for liaisons, including contact information for Education Service Center Foster Care Champions, are available on the TEA Foster Care & Student Success - Texas School Foster Care Liaison webpage.

-http://mansfield.tea.state.tx.us/TEA.AskTED.Web/Forms/Home.aspx http://tea.texas.gov/WorkArea/linkit.aspx?LinkIdentifier=id&ItemID=25769817937&lib ID=25769818040.

-If the court cannot locate the school district liaison on the AskTED system, please reference TEA AskTED guidance, located online at:

-Other resources for liaisons, including contact information for Education Service Center Foster Care Champions, can be found at:

-http://tea.texas.gov/FosterCareStudentSuccess/liaisons/.